HappyHippo77/happyhippo77.github.io/index.md

-<h1 style="text-align: center;">Welcome!</h1>
+# Welcome!
-<p>As you can see, there isn't much here (okay, there's nothing here).
-That's because I'm a very new developer!
-As I flesh out my projects I'll add some information and stuff for them here.</p>
+As you can see, this place is empty.
+That is because I am a very new developer!
+I'll be expanding on and using this site as a flesh out some of my products, but for now, it's not very useful...